Is Selling on Redbubble Worth It? (My Experience)

 Is Selling on Redbubble Worth It?

-If you are thinking about selling on RedBubble, then you are at the right place.
-I have experience with this marketplace, so I can definitely say you if Redbubble is good for artists to sell their work.
+If you are thinking about selling on Redbubble, then you are at the right place.
+I have experience with this marketplace, so I can tell you if Redbubble is good for artists to sell their work.

 My Story

-I’m not a professional or good designer, but I love to design and creating money-making opportunities.
+I’m not a professional or good designer, but I love to design and create money-making opportunities.

-I’m still working my 9-5 job, I own 3 websites, few Youtube channels, and I am starting to create low content books for Amazon’s KDP.
+I’m still working my 9-5 job, I own 4 websites, and a few YouTube channels, and I am starting to create low-content books for Amazon KDP.

-I have over 8 years of experience buying and selling websites, even when my biggest handicap is that English is not my main language because I’m from Central Europe.
+I have over 8 years of experience buying and selling websites, even though my biggest handicap is that English is not my main language because I’m from Central Europe.

-When I’ve first heard about print on demand, I loved the idea.
+When I first heard about print-on-demand, I loved the idea.
 You create and upload a design on a website, and allow the design on some products, and voila… you can make money with each sale.

-Right now, I have over 200 designs on RedBubble, some are just simple text designs, some of them took a lot of time to create.
+Right now, I have over 400 designs on RedBubble, some are just simple text designs, and some of them took a lot of time to create.

 Making a few sales a month, as I am, can be demotivating, but if you want to succeed in any part of life, consistency is the key.